mjordan/bagit_indexer/README.md

 * [Composer](https://getcomposer.org)
 * An [Elasticsearch server](https://www.elastic.co/products/elasticsearch) version 5.x or higher.
   * The scripts in the 'vagrant' directory will help you set up an Elasticsearch instance for testing.
+* Some Bags.
+The samples used in this README are in the 'sample_bags' directory.

 To install the Bagit Indexer: